platehub/platehub.github.io/docs/content-fields.md

 The user can pick an object from a list of existing objects that belong to the designated content type, or create a new one.
 This context is used if you need to add one or more authors to a news article, for example.
 The same authors are added to other news articles, and those references need to link to the same object.

 #### Local context
 Everytime the user adds a reference, a new object of the designated content type gets created.
-Let's stick with the example of the image gallery: every time a gallery gets added a gallery item, a new record needs to be created, since other galleries do not need to reference that exact object.
+Let's stick with the example of the image gallery: every time a gallery gets added a gallery item, a new record needs to be created, since other galleries do not need to reference that exact same object.

 <img src="/assets/img/content-fields-references-2.png">

 The distinction between these two contexts was made to prevent multiple objects with the exact same attributes being created.
-In the case of the author for news articles, every news article that has a reference to an author object references to the same object.
-If an attribute for the author changes, e.g. the author's age, this change needs to be reflected in every reference to the author.
+In the case of the author for news articles, every news article that has a reference to a certain author, references to the same author object.
+If an attribute for the author changes, i.e. the author's age, this change needs to be reflected in every reference to the author.
 So before picking a context, ask yourself: 'can there be multiple references to the same object in my project?'
 If so, pick global.
 If not, pick local.

 ## Validation rules

 You can add validation rules to content fields.
 This means that end users filling in these fields must comply with these rules.
 If they do not, they cannot save the object they're editing/creating.
 The most commonly used validation rule is 'required', where the field must have a value before being savd.
-You can add the following Validation Rules:
+You can add the following validation Rules:

 #### The user is required to enter something in this field
 Speaks for itself.